 Mitchell was inspired to bare her personal regrets and roadblocks by fellow singer-songwriter Dylan.
 Though she’d written intimate songs before, hearing Dylan’s first-person narrative approach led to her pushing past old limits.
 “There came a point when I heard a Dylan song called ‘Positively Fourth Street’ and I thought ‘oh my God, you can write about anything in songs.’
 It was like a revelation to me,” she said.
 Among Mitchell’s fully exposed emotions on Blue are the melancholy she shared in the title song.

-READ More: How to Calculate Data Transfer Rate
+READ More: How to Hold a Pencil

 The album’s rawness prompted her friend Kris Kristofferson to urge Mitchell, “Please!
 Leave something of yourself.”
 And Mitchell said of Blue in 2013, “I was being told that people were horrified by the intimacy of it.
 People said it was shocking.
 It wasn’t.
 It was about human nature.
 It’s all I had to work with.
 It’s a soul trying to find itself and seeing its failings and having regrets.
 What’s so horrible about that?”
 However, Mitchell succeeded in reaching the millions who loved and felt a connection to the album.